coryrwest/DevBlog/src/contents/articles/building-a-cheap-power-friendly-home-server-part3/index.md

 Finally done?
 -------------

 Now that I have my containers moved to LXC and everything is running smoothly I feel like I am done with this project.
-It has been running for 2 months now and I have not though about it at all until I start to writing this post.
+It has been running for 2 months now and I have not though about it at all until I started to writing this post.
 I'd say thats a job well done.
 My set and forget server is done, for now.
 I think my next project will be to move it all to Arch linux.